 Term Definition Adverse Event (AE) Any untoward medical occurrence in a participant to whom a medicinal product has been administered, including occurrences which are not necessarily caused by or related to that product.
-Adverse Reaction (AR)) An untoward or unintended response in a participant to a investigational medicinal product which is related to any do administered to that participant.
-The phrase "response to an investigational medicinal product" means that a causal relationship between a trial medication and an AE is at least a reasonable possibility i.e. the relationship cannot be ruled out.
+Adverse Reaction (AR) An untoward or unintended response in a participant to an investigational medicinal product which is related to any dose administered to that participant.
+The phrase "response to an investigational medicinal product means that a causal relationship between a trial medication and an AE is at least a reasonable possibility i.e. the relationship cannot be ruled out.
 All cases judged by either the reporting medically qualified professional or the Sponsor as having a reasonable suspected causal relationship to the trial medication qualify as Adverse Reactions Reference Safety Information (RSI) The RSI is a list of medical terms detailing the ARs that are expected for an IMP and must be referred to when assessing a SAR for expectedness.
-Serious Adverse Event (SAE) Results in death Is life-threatening Requires inpatient hospitalisation or prolongation of existing hospitalisation Results in persistent or significant disability/incapacity Consists of a congenital anomaly or birth defect Other important medical events that jeopardise the participant or require intervention to prevent one of the above consequences Life-threatening refers to an event in which the participant was at immediate risk of death at the time of the event; it does not refer to an event which hypothetically might have caused death if it were more severe
+Serious Adverse Event (SAE) A serious Adverse Event is any untoward medical occurrence that: Results in death Is life-threatening Requires inpatient hospitalisation or prolongation of existing hospitalisation Results in persistent or significant disability/incapacity Consists of a congenital anomaly or birth defect Other important medical events that jeopardise the participant or require intervention to prevent one of the above consequences

-Serious Adverse

-Reaction (SAR)

-An Adverse Event that is both serious and, in the opinion of the reporting Investigator, believed with reasonable probability to be due to one of the trial treatments, based upon the information provided

-Suspected Unexpected Serious

-A serious Adverse Reaction, the nature and severity of which is not consistent with the approved Reference Safety Information
+Life-threatening refers to an event in which the participant was at immediate risk of death at the time of the event; it does not refer to an event which hypothetically might have caused death if it were more severe Serious Adverse Reaction (SAR) An Adverse Event that is both serious and, in the opinion of the reporting Investigator, believed with reasonable probability to be due to one of the trial treatments, based upon the information provided Suspected Unexpected Serious Adverse Reaction (SUSAR) A serious Adverse Reaction, the nature and severity of which is not consistent with the approved Reference Safety Information

-Adverse Reaction

-(SUSAR)